All Episodes

 Take out the opposition.

-Do whatever you can to Eliminate any opposition.
+Do whatever you can to eliminate any opposition.

-In fact, let me let me find the soundbite.
+In fact, let me find the soundbite.

-Let's do an A B side-by-side comparison.
+The CNN, nevertheless, let's do an A-B side-by-side comparison.

-On the one hand, Marco Rubio may not be qualified, not only not be president, be a U.S. Senator, he took a sip of water from an average-looking bottle while delivering the answer to the State of the Union address on Tuesday.
+He took a sip of water from an average-looking bottle while delivering the answer to the State of the Union address on Tuesday night.

-Meantime, elsewhere on that network, you've had panel discussions celebrating the relevance and the great contributions to fighting police brutality of a mass murderer.
+Meantime, elsewhere on that network, you've had panel discussions celebrating the relevance and the great contributions to fighting police brutality of a mass murderer, Christopher Dorner, on the very same network.

-CNN had a panel, all excited.
+CNN had a panel all excited.

-Let me I'm going through this very quickly.
+I'm going through this very quickly.

 Let's see.

-Uh here we go.
+Here we go.

 It's right.